 Though many students choose to have a car on-campus there are at least as many who do not have cars.
 Friends and floormates are often willing to help their peers run errands to local malls and convenience stores—just ask!
 Many churches arrange for transportation to and from their services.
 Gordon also offers our own shuttle service, The Highland Express, to the local malls and MBTA Commuter Rail Station which runs to and from Boston.
 Learn more about The Highland Express, its local merchant focus, and the popular Highland Outings and the Highland Mystery Shutle events here!

-How do I set up my Gordon email account?
+How do I set up my Gordon Technology/email account?

 Once you have been accepted and paid your deposit, you will receive instructions from the Orientation staff about how to activate your Gordon Technology Account.
 You can also visit the New Student Wizard on this website.